REQUEST FOR DISCUSSION (RFD)

 following the end of the voting period.

-All discussion of this proposal should be posted to news.groups.
+All discussion of this proposal should be posted to news.groups.proposals.

-The full (draft) group removal procedure is documented here:
+The full group removal procedure is documented here:

 SUMMARY OF DISCUSSION: